urizen-source/SwedbankJson/docs/reference.md

 ## PortfolioList([ string $profileID = '' ])
 List all bank accounts available to the profile.
 If ProfileID is not provided, it will fallback to default profile.

-## AccountDetails( string $detailsTransactionID = '' )
+## AccountDetails( string $accountID = '' [, int $transactionsPerPage = 0 [, int $page = 1 ]])
 Shows account details and transactions for the account.
-If no $accountID is not provided, it will fallback to default account.
+Supports pagination for large transaction histories.
+If no $accountID is provided, it will fallback to default account.

 ## TransactionDetails( string $detailsTransactionID )
 Shows additional information about a specific transaction.